Saipranav-Kotamreddy/Linux-Shell/REPORT.md

 All other variables have their memory allocated by the OS, so they clear automatically.

-### Testing

-The code was tested on all inputs provided on the project specifications, with additional tests mixing functionality, such as piping and redirecting together.
-These cases were ran on both our sshell and the reference sshell and compared using diff to analyze discrepancies and correct for them.

 ### Makefile

 The makefile checks if the C file or Whitespace header function were updated,